subasraj/flashpost-support/USER-MANUAL.md

 3. Choose your file(s)
 4. Collections and environments are imported with their full structure

+A newly imported collection is placed at the **top** of the collection tree so it's easy to find right after importing.

 ### Exporting

 - **Single Collection** - Right-click a collection → Export